akauppi/GroundLevel-firebase-es/TRACK.md

 [https://akauppi-gmail-com.airbrake.io/projects/294803/performance](https://akauppi-gmail-com.airbrake.io/projects/294803/performance) has a "Request Performance Monitoring for airbrake-js/browser" link (but clicking it did nothing...)

+Also:

+>We don't currently have Performance Monitoring for our js/browser notifier but are planning on adding it.
+Please stay tuned.

 - [ ] Once available, let's integrate to it!